An Overview of Medial Meniscus Tears

 Before making the transition to crutches, PT's prescribe gentle stretching of an injured knee.
 They don't prescribe this to annoy you - it is in fact the most important part of knee injury recovery.
 You probably know of someone that chose not to do these stretches as it is common - and they paid a high price for it.
 By not listening to the therapist (ie. not stretching), there is a huge chance of re-injuring your knee or even sustaining an injury greater than the original injury ever was.

 Incorporating passive knee stretches into your treatment routine (when your physician says you are ready to do so) not only helps minimize the growth of scar tissue, but it also increases the elasticity and strength of the joint.
 After utilizing passive knee stretches over time, your knee joint will be better prepared to handle higher and higher loads.
 Eventually you will reach a stage where your knee joint can handle crutches or standing for longer and longer period of time.
 This is the final stage of recovery and depending on age, the nature of the injury, your weight and many other factors, it can take the longest time to complete.
 But remember, for knee injuries, it pays to be patient!
 Rushing your knee injury recovery almost never pays.

 We Guarantee That If You Use Our Products on Your Meniscus for 60 days as Directed, Your Pain Will be Greatly Reduced or Eliminated and Your Joint Flexibility will Increase.
 If This Does Not Happen, We Will Refund Your Money.

-We are an FDA Registered Company, and our TShellz Wrap, also known as a Deep Tissue Rehab Wrap, is an FDA Registered Medical Device suitable for use in hospitals and therapeutic clinics.
+We are an FDA Registered Company, and our TShellz Wrap, also known as a Circulatory Boost Wrap, is an FDA Registered Medical Device suitable for use in hospitals and clinics.
 Since it is deemed safe for patients to use themselves, the TShellz Wrap can be used for home treatment.